New taskforce launches crackdown to recoup £550m ‘lost’ rental cash

 “If there are mitigating circumstances, such as a family illness, that prevented you from sorting out your tax affairs, you may find HMRC surprisingly sympathetic.”

-To make a full voluntary disclosure, contact your local tax office or ask a specialist to act on your behalf, said Doherty.
+To make a full voluntary disclosure, contact your local tax office or ask a specialist to act on your behalf.

 How much will I have to pay?